Why the Oxman Cenote is Our Favorite Yucatán Cenote

 This cenote is the only we've visited thus far where the entry price serves as a credit for food and drink at the restaurant.
 We opted for the 150 pesos/person (~$8.00 USD) entry ticket, which then gave each of us 150 pesos to spend at the restaurant.
 Such a win!
 If you're not planning to eat/drink at the restaurant, then the entrance fee is 80 pesos (~$4.25 USD).

 After our short bike ride, we arrived at 9:30 am on a Sunday and were the only ones there!
 Being alone in a cenote is pretty much unheard of in Mexico, so I think we were just incredibly lucky with our timing.
 Around 11:00 am, Mexican families and tour groups started showing up and the hacienda was pretty busy by 1:00 pm.
 As always, we recommend getting to the cenote as early as possible to enjoy some quiet time before the crowds show up.
 The best part about getting there early was that we had the rope swing all to ourselves.
 Seriously, not even a staff member was down in the cenote monitoring.
 We could swing and swing and cliff jump to our heart's content -- and believe us, we did!

 We've heard that the hacienda is often a stop after the popular tour to the Chichen Itza ruins, so we don't recommend arriving late afternoon.

 What amenities does Hacienda San Lorenzo Oxman have?

-As mentioned above, the property has the cenote, a swimming pool, a bar and restaurant, bathrooms, and changing rooms.
+As mentioned above, the property has the cenote, a swimming pool with lounge chairs, a bar and restaurant, bathrooms, and changing rooms.
 The food in the restaurant was decent, but nothing to write home about.
 We shared some nachos and a few beers before our bike ride back to Valladolid.
-The swimming pool looked nice, but we preferred to take the steps down to the cenote and cool off there instead.
+The swimming pool looked nice, but we preferred to take the steps down to the biggest attraction, the cenote, and cool off there instead.

 Should I stay in Valladolid?